Saint Angela Merici

 Angela has the double distinction of founding the first teaching congregation of women in the Church and what is now called a “secular institute” of religious women.

-As a young woman, she became a member of the Third Order of Saint Francis (now known as the Secular Franciscan Order), and lived a life of great austerity, wishing, like Saint Francis, to own nothing, not even a bed.
+As a young woman, she became a member of the Third Order of Saint Francis, and lived a life of great austerity, wishing, like Saint Francis, to own nothing, not even a bed.
 Early in life she was appalled at the ignorance among poorer children, whose parents could not or would not teach them the elements of religion.
 Angela’s charming manner and good looks complemented her natural qualities of leadership.
 Others joined her in giving regular instruction to the little girls of their neighborhood.

 She was invited to live with a family in Brescia (where, she had been told in a vision, she would one day found a religious community).
 Her work continued and became well known.
 She became the center of a group of people with similar ideals.